 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has only one type of item, which arises only under a modified accrual basis of accounting, that qualifies for reporting in this category.
+An example which arises only under a modified accrual basis of accounting, relates to the accounting for uncollected property taxes.
 Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from one source: property taxes.
 This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
+Deferred inflows of resources can also occur at the government wide level due to differences between investment gains and losses realized on pension investments compared to assumptions used within the pension actuarial valuation model.